jaanhio/glints_assessment_p2/readme.md

 This is the backend repo.
 For frontend repo, please refer to here (https://github.com/jaanhio/-glints_assessment_p2_frontend)

+PDF copy of ERD diagram can be found on root of folder.
 ---
 ## 1.Setup and seed postgresql db